Drakensang: The Dark Eye: Gameplay

 Most of the interactions in Drakensang require skill checking.
 When a character skins a slain wolf, for example, three rolls are made against the character's Cleverness, Courage and Intuition.
 If they pass the test (the rolled numbers are lower than the attributes), then the action is immediately successful.
 When one or more attribute tests fails, the points in Animal Lore talent are used to compensate for the missing points.
 If the test is still not passed, then the character fails to gain anything from the animal.
 Other actions, from picking locks to casting spells, also use the same mechanic.
 In case of spells, the amount of remaining talent points is also used to determine the spell's effectiveness.

 Spell casting in Drakensang uses Astral Energy (AE).
 Each character has a certain amount of AE that can be used to cast spells, with the cost in AE dependent on the spell's power setting.
 AE is slowly regenerated or can be replenished by potions.
 The effectiveness of each spell depends on its power level and other factors.

 Combat in Drakensang is executed in real time, with all characters acting at the same time.
 Each activity requires a specific number of time units to execute, and can be interrupted before it completes.
 The player can pause the action and queue orders to party members.
 While offensive spells never miss (they can still "fizzle" if the skill check fails), the result of physical attacks are determined by checking an attacker's chance to hit and the target's dodging or parrying ability.
 If the attack connects, the weapon damage and the target's armor are brought into question to calculate the amount of damage done.
 When a character sustains wounds from combat, their attributes are lowered.
 Each wound must be dealt with individually, either with bandages, spells or potions.
-When a character's hit point reaches 0, they are incapacitated.
+When a character's hit points reach 0, they are incapacitated.
 If the whole party is incapacitated, the game is over.